-If you have received your tax return before filing your bankruptcy petition, it is a part of your bankruptcy estate.
-Any amount that is not exempt or was not used to pay expenses that are allowable under the Bankruptcy Code, such as rent, mortgage, or utilities, is available to the trustee.
-If you used the funds for a luxury item or to pay creditors, the trustee could petition the court to return any funds used to purchase luxury items or payback relatives or friends.
+If you received your refund before you file, it is considered part of the bankruptcy estate.
+Any portion that is not exempt or has not been used to pay necessary expenses, such as rent, mortgage, or utilities, is available to the trustee.
+The trustee could also petition the court to return any funds used to purchase luxury items or payback relatives or friends.

-Call Our California Bankruptcy Attorney to Review Options Regarding Your Tax Refund
+Call Our Experienced California Bankruptcy Lawyers to Discuss Your Options Regarding Your Tax Refund